edelstone/actionverb.com/job-ads/frontend.md

  * What is the largest contribution you have made to Open Source Software and are there any repositories that you maintain personally?

- * On a Scale of 1 to 10, please rate your knowledge of Javascript for front-end web development, including a knowledge of the community of libraries, frameworks, etc.
+ * On a Scale of 1 to 10, please rate your knowledge of JavaScript for front-end web development, including a knowledge of the community of libraries, frameworks, etc.

 You may also want to write about why this opportunity calls to you personally and why you see yourself as a good fit for Action Verb.
-We also love watching Video Cover Letters, so feel free to post a YouTube or Vimeo link into the box in lieu of a written letter.
+We also love watching video cover letters, so feel free to post a YouTube or Vimeo link into the box in lieu of a written letter.

 Apply Here:

 <p><a class="page-btn f7 f5-ns ttu tracked-slight mb2" href="http://actionverb.applytojob.com/apply/IwjSeIR7FO/Front-End-Engineer">Apply Now<span class="pl1">&#8594;</span></a></p>